 Journey time between Amsterdam and London by train

-This means that the journey from London to Amsterdam takes 3 hrs 53 mins, but a longer 4 hrs 42 mins when travelling in the opposite direction.
+The journey from London to Amsterdam takes 3 hrs 53 mins, but a longer 4 hrs 42 mins when travelling in the opposite direction because of the change in Brussels.
 However, this also means that you don’t have to wait for a scheduled Eurostar service in Amsterdam to embark on this journey.
-There are only two Eurostar services a day between Amsterdam and London, which will increase in summer 2019.
-But when you book a ticket to London, you can jump on another high-speed and more frequent Thalys service as far as Brussels, where you get off to go through passport control.
-You can then link up a Eurostar service there, with up to ten trains per day travelling between Brussels and London.
+You can jump on another high-speed and more frequent Thalys service as far as Brussels, where you get off to go through passport control, and then then link up with a Eurostar service there.
+With up to ten trains per day travelling between Brussels and London that really opens up your options, all of which you will see when you go to book your ticket.

 How to book London to Amsterdam by train tickets

 Sound complicated?
 It isn’t.
-Just book with Loco2 and we will show you all the times and prices of trains, as well as the service you can travel on.
-As well as how much time you have to make your connection in Brussels for passport control and train hopping.
+Just book with Loco2 and we will show you all the times and prices of trains, as well as the service you can travel on, and how much time you have to make your connection in Brussels for passport control and train hopping on the way back.
+For the most part, you can book up to six months in advance.
+If you are booking a return ticket, you need to book the journey from Amsterdam to London separately, due to the obligatory change in Brussels.
+You may also be interested in our blog Travelling on Eurostar - all you need to know.

 Day trips from Amsterdam